 Note 25 provides details of guarantees held by the Group.
-The Group manages its credit settlement risk associated with electricity market hedging by maintaining an Energy Commodity Credit Risk Manual as part of an overarching Energy Commodity Risk Management Policy.
+The Group manages its credit settlement risk associated with electricity market hedging by following the Credit Risk Management guidelines in the Energy Commodity Risk Management Policy and Manual.
 Credit settlement risk is managed by maintaining approved counterparty credit limits.
 The values of counterparty credit limits are determined by reference to each counterparty's credit rating, as determined by a recognised credit rating agency or, if the counterparty does not have a credit rating, by reference to the results of a detailed credit analysis.
 Where considered appropriate, the Group requires counterparties to provide appropriate letters of credit or bank guarantees.
-No letters of credit or bank guarantees were held as at 30 June 2018 (2017: \$1 million).
+Bank guarantees of \$2 million were held as at 30 June 2019 (2018: Nil).